-Project 2: Targeted and Controlled Gene and Drug Delivery for Cancer Therapeutics
+Project 3: Targeted and Controlled Gene and Drug Delivery for Cancer Therapeutics

 The development of nano-scaled carriers as a drug delivery platform has made a tremendous difference in the fight against cancer.
 Significant progresses have been made in improving linker stability, biocompatibility, and biodegradability of a delivery system, targeting, and drug potency.
 Among many challenges, metastasis and multi-drug resistance phenomena still remain major challenges that limit the technological development of effective nanotechnology-based drug delivery systems.
-To address these technical challenges, Dr. Lee's lab is developing a new class of smart drug delivery system for simultaneous gene and drug delivery to target tumor and metastatic cancer cells.
-This novel nanoparticle-based delivery system has a few notable features of targeting to specific cells and sequential release of gene and drug for maximum efficacy.
-This new nanoparticle design is expected to be able to significantly reduce toxic side effects of conventional drugs used in chemotherapy with significantly less amount of conventional drugs.
+To address these technical challenges, Dr. Lee's lab is developing a new class of smart gene and drug delivery systems with synergistic effect to target tumor and metastatic cancer cells.
+This novel nanoparticle-based delivery system has a few notable features of targeting to specific cells and sequential release of dual drugs for maximum efficacy.
+This new nanoparticle design can significantly reduce toxic side effects of conventional drugs used in chemotherapy by using ~100 times less amount of the conventional drugs.